Beyond the Beach: The Must-Visit Cenotes Around Cancún

 As I have mentioned in many of my posts, the best way to visit the Yucatan Peninsula is by renting a car.
 And if you’re visiting the cenotes there, it is the mode of transportation for it.

-Renting a car saves you all the trouble of going with other people, following along with someone else’s schedules, and any other hassle that comes with group tours.
+Renting a car saves you all the trouble of going with other people, following along with someone else’s schedule, and any other hassle that comes with group tours.

-Except for the roadside cenotes at Riviera Maya main road, which you can visit on colectivos (minivans), the cenotes near Cancun are quite hard to reach using public transportation.
+Except for the roadside cenotes on the Riviera Maya main road, which you can visit on colectivos (minivans), the cenotes near Cancun are quite hard to reach using public transportation.

 If you don’t feel comfortable driving in Mexico, you can always hire a taxi for the day or only the hours you need.
 If you want to do that, check with your hotel reception or go for a taxi driver that you personally trust.